 Lisbon was one of the best discoveries of my recent trips.
 So much so that I wish I had visited the city a few years earlier before it became such a top destination in Europe.
-I fell in love with Lisbon bohemian and slightly decadent atmosphere and was impressed by how lively and creative the city is.
-Actually, I loved every single moment of my 10 days trip in Portugal, and Lisbon certainly was one of the highlights.
-Retrospectively, starting my trip in Porto was a good idea.
+I fell in love with Lisbon’s bohemian and slightly decadent atmosphere and was impressed by how lively and creative the city is.
+I loved every moment of my 10-day trip to Portugal, and Lisbon certainly was one of the highlights.
+Retrospectively, starting my trip from Porto was a good idea.
 I liked the city so much, and I was not expecting to be even more amazed by Lisbon.

 Lisbon history in a nutshell

-The capital of Portugal is one of the oldest cities in Western Europe, with a history going back a few centuries before the Roman Empire.
-The subsequent invasions from the Romans, Germanic Visigoths and the Moors from Northern Africa left their imprinting in the cultural development.
+Portugal’s capital is one of the oldest cities in Western Europe, with a history dating back a few centuries before the Roman Empire.
+Subsequent invasions from the Romans, Germanic Visigoths, and Moors from Northern Africa left their imprint on the city’s cultural development.

 The 15th and 16th centuries marked Lisbon’s golden age.
-Thanks to its privileged geographic position at the mouth of the River Tagus, and overlooking the Atlantic Ocean, Lisbon was at the forefront of the maritime explorations.
+Lisbon was at the forefront of maritime explorations thanks to its privileged geographic position at the mouth of the River Tagus and overlooking the Atlantic Ocean.
 The Portuguese discoveries included West Africa, the Cape of Good Hope in South Africa, the Indian Ocean, India, Southeast Asia, and Brazil.
-You can still see the wealth and power of Lisbon when visiting Belem and its two most famous landmarks: the Belem Tower and the Jeronimos Monastery, inscribed as a UNESCO WHS back in 1983.
+You can still see the wealth and power of Lisbon when visiting Belem and its two most famous landmarks: the Belem Tower and the Jeronimos Monastery, which was inscribed as a UNESCO World Heritage Site back in 1983.

 The 1755 earthquake and its widespread destruction were one of the darkest moments in the history of Lisbon.
 The rebuilding is clearly visible in the Baixa district, with the ample, symmetric Praça do Comércio and the elegant buildings lining the streets built as a grid.